 The indemnity agreement may either be an unsecured signature guarantee or may be collateralized up to 100% with some form of security, such as a cashiers check, CD assignment or bank letter of credit.
 Collateral is often required for bad credit surety bonds.
 Regardless of whether or not collateral is taken, most privately owned companies will have to provide company indemnity as well as the personal indemnity of the business owners.

-Alpha Surety is a nationwide surety bond broker offering all types of surety bonding.
-Complete our surety bond application to apply for a surety bond now.
-Or, for a free consultation about your surety bonding needs, please call 510-435-8425 or contact us.
+Alpha Surety is a nationwide surety bond broker offering simple, fast solutions for all types of surety bonding in all 50 states.
+We offer our customers extremely competitive pricing with multiple national carriers as well as world class support.
+For a free consultation about your surety bonding needs, please call 510-435-8425 or contact us.
+Or, to apply for a free quote, please complete our surety bond application.